Han00127/Protein-Representation-Learning-Reproduce/README.md

 ## Downstream task
 According to the paper, downstream task batch should 2 per GPU.
 I strongly recommend to use 4 GPU.
+Also, my codes automatically tries to load self-trained model at the initial step.
+Please set to the "multive_pretrained_epoch33.pt" in the correct saved path.

 * Fold classification
     * train
         For V1 model with decoder 1